markniu/bdwidth/README.md

 ## Quick start

-#### 1.Plug the bdwidth sensor into the USB port or I2C port on the 3D printer mainboard
+#### 1.Plug the bdwidth sensor into the USB port or I2C port(it can be any two gpios) on the 3D printer mainboard

 #### 2.Install software module